-- Implementing smoke-free air policies and higher taxes on tobacco products.
+- Support smoke-free air policies and higher taxes on all tobacco products.

-- Sustaining tobacco control program funding to help reduce smoking rates and lessen the burden of tobacco use on Indiana – annually, tobacco use costs Indiana over $2 billion in health care costs, including approximately $487 million in Medicaid payments alone.
+- Support tobacco control program funding to help reduce smoking rates and lessen the health care costs, including approximately $487 million in Medicaid payments alone.

-- Supporting the continued adoption of smoke-free workplaces – the U.S. Surgeon General has concluded that smoke-free workplace policies are the only effective way to eliminate exposure to secondhand smoke in the workplace and lead to less smoking among workers.
+- Support the continued adoption of smoke-free workplaces.
+The United States Surgeon General has concluded that smoke-free workplace policies are the only effective way to eliminate exposure to secondhand smoke in the workplace and lead to less smoking among workers.

-- Supporting health care provider outreach efforts that help decrease tobacco consumption and increase quit attempts.
+- Support health care provider outreach efforts that help decrease tobacco consumption and increase quit attempts.